13 Behaviors of High-Trust Leaders

 6. Deliver Results – Establish a track record of results.
 Accomplish what you are hired to do.
 Don’t overpromise and underdeliver.
 Don’t make excuses for not delivering.

 7. Get Better – Continuously learn and improve.
 Increase your capabilities.
 Develop formal and informal feedback systems.
-Thank people for feedback.
+Thank people for your feedback.
 Act upon feedback received.

 8. Confront Reality – Meet issues head-on.
 Address the tough stuff directly.
 Acknowledge the unsaid.
 Lead conversations courageously.